 “At Geneva last year, we showed our other EV car, our urban baby, we are still working on it – it was not just a flash in the pan.”
 Francois said.

 “It’s another approach to full electric.
 So I think we have a bright future in the full-electric approach to city cars, through the 500 and through the more non-traditional approach with this minimalist, lower-priced Centoventi that's very Panda-inspired.”

-Fiat Centoventi concept previews future 'electric Panda'
+Fiat Centoventi concept car

-Fiat says the Centeventi's design ensures its weight distribution and handling won't be adversely affected when carrying the extra batteries.
+Fiat says the Centoventi's design ensures its weight distribution and handling won't be adversely affected when carrying the extra batteries.
 The car's charging socket also incorporates a cable reel, so the cable doesn't have to be stored in a bag in the boot.
 Exact battery capacity, charging time and power output figures for the Centeventi have yet to be disclosed.

-Fiat describes the Centoventi as a 'blank canvas' and says it can be customised to customers' tastes – either at the time of purchase or at any point during ownership.
+Fiat describes the Centoventi as a 'blank canvas' and says it can be customised to owners' tastes – either at the time of purchase or at any point during ownership.
 The customisation programme is called '4U', which refers to a choice of four different roofs, four different bumpers, four different wheel choices and four external wraps.

 As standard, the car will come in a single metal-grey colour.
 Different colours can then be applied by a dealership as a temporary wrap, which can be removed or changed when desired.

 For the roof, customers can choose between a polycarbonate panel, a canvas soft top, an integrated cargo box or an integrated solar panel for on-the-go charging.